BnMcGn/gadgets/README.md

 #### Function
 #### Parameters: key alist &key in-list

-Find if a key is in a list, return the next item after it. if checklist is true, test the first element of any sublists for the key and if found return rest of list as parameter.
+Find if a key is in a list, return the next item after it. if in-list is true, test the first element of any sublists for the key and if found return the rest of the sublist.
 A bit coarser in function than getf.
 Will tolerate improper plists.

 ## extract-keywords